nareshbhatia/bullsfirst-exercise/exercises/exercise-11-holdings.md

 import { CgArrowsHAlt, CgArrowsShrinkH } from 'react-icons/cg';
 ```

+- Make sure that the two buttons show appropriate tool-tips: "Size to Fit" and
+  "Auto-Size".
+Use the title attribute on the buttons to achieve this.

 - Assume that the `GridToolbar` will have access to the `GridContext`.
 Use
   `gridApi` and `columnApi` from `GridContext` to implement the _Size To Fit_
   and _Auto Size_ buttons.